henrygd/bigger-picture/readme.md

 ## Usage with Svelte

 Please import `src/bigger-picture.js`, which uses the uncompiled Svelte files.
 Depending on your setup this may happen automatically, but to be sure you can use the import statement below.
-Adding [svelte-fast-dimension](https://github.com/bluwy/svelte-fast-dimension) to your build process is recommended but not required.

 ```js
 import BiggerPicture from 'bigger-picture/src/bigger-picture.js'